Latent-Graph Learning for Disease Prediction: Experiments and Results

+After our proof of concept on simulated data, we now show results of the proposed method on two publicly available medical datasets.
+We benchmark our classification results against three baselines and three comparative methods, which will be described in the following.
 We choose TADPOLE and UKBB mainly due to the difference is their size, which helps us analyze the adaptability of our proposed graph learning technique to smaller and larger datasets in medicine. \\ \textbf{TADPOLE:} This dataset \cite{marinescu2018tadpole} is a subset of the Alzheimer's Disease Neuroimaging Initiative (adni.loni.usc.edu), comprising 564 patients with 354-dimensional multi-modal features.
 The task is to classify each patient into Cognitively Normal (CN), Mild Cognitive Impairment (MCI), or Alzheimer's Disease (AD).
 Features are extracted from MR and PET imaging, cognitive tests, cerebro-spinal fluid (CSF) and clinical examinations. \\ \textbf{UKBB:} UK Biobank data provides pre-computed structural, volumetric and functional features of the brain, which are extracted from MRI and fMRI images using Freesurfer \cite{fischl2012freesurfer}.
 Here, we task the network to predict the age for each patient.
 We use a subsample of UKBB data \cite{miller2016multimodal}, consisting of 14,503 patients with 440 features per individual.
 We quantize the patients' age into four decades from age 50-90 as classification targets.

+\textbf{Error metrics.} We use two standard error metrics to evaluate the performance of the network; accuracy and area under the ROC-curve (AUC).
+In multi-class classification tasks AUC is computed as the average of the AUC of each class versus all the others.